wastedpotential/animation-wiki/camera-setup.md

 f-stop sets your depth of field.
 Higher f-stop number = deeper field **examples:**

-- f/32 = landscape (large depth of field)
+- f/32 = landscape (large depth of field) - everything will be in focus: foreground, background, subject.
+This give a more "realistic" feel to your film.
-- f/5.6 = portrait (small depth of field)
+- f/5.6 = portrait (small depth of field) - emphasizes the "miniature" aspect of your film.

-In most cases, depth of field should be high for animation, unless you are trying to achieve a special effect
+In most cases, depth of field should be high for animation, unless you are trying to achieve a special effect.

+**TLDR; When in doubt, use f/8 - it will soften the background and foreground while allowing a reasonable depth of field**

 ## SECOND: ISO setting